Gaboto

-The town's name is an homage to Sebastian Cabot, one of the first explorers of the area, who established the fort of Sancti Spiritu near Gaboto's location in 1527 — the first Spanish settlement in present-day Argentina.
+The town's name is a homage to Sebastian Cabot, one of the first explorers of the area, who established the fort of Sancti Spiritu near Gaboto's location in 1527.
+It was the first Spanish settlement in present-day Argentina.

 Gaboto was founded in 1891.
-It was a site of economical importance due to its port, which has a natural depth of 9 to 11 m, but in the 1930s trade began declining, and the pier was dismantled in 1945.
+It was a site of economical importance due to its port, which has a natural depth of 9 to 11 m, but in the 1930s, trade began declining, and the pier was dismantled in 1945.
 The area is still important as a fishing location for certain species such as the golden dorado (Salminus brasiliensis).